 - Technical support (Azure DevOps Build server, multiple build types and targets, automatic QA and Steam releases)

 - Bugfixing (Processing QA testresults and bugreports)

 I worked together with a few people on this title.
 Since I am the one paying for their services its a bit harder to judge them, but I tried to keep them as independent as possible.
 I first established the amount of responsibility and freedom they needed to get the best out of our relationship, and then provided them with input and boundaries.
 For example: I tell what I want, listen to what they bring to the table, incorporate their idea’s that match my vision.
-Most of the time 50% of the idea is mine, 50% is theirs.
+Most of the time up to 50% of the idea is mine, 50% or more is theirs.
 If they produce something that is within the boundaries I did set, of good quality and consistent with their other works: it gets approved.
 This way the ownership of the product is shared and their work is valued more.
-I still keep control over the main coarse of actions.

 - Meinder: concept artist (mainly for level designs), storyboard, cartoonist, UI illustrator, Steam page assets illustrator.

 - mac7ua: character models and animations, (almost all) map scene assets, chicken AI.

 - Roan: QA testing.

 - Azure DevOps: projectplanning and automated build pipe